jcamenisch/ENV_BANG/README.md

 #### Default type conversion behavior

 If you don’t specify a `:class` option for a variable, ENV! defaults to a special type conversion called `:StringUnlessFalsey`.
-This coversion returns a string, unless the value is a "falsey" string ('false', 'no', 'off', '0', 'disable', or 'disabled').
+This conversion returns a string, unless the value is a "falsey" string ('false', 'no', 'off', '0', 'disable', or 'disabled').
 To turn off this magic for one variable, pass in `class: String`.
 To disable it globally, set